Note that the COA is longer available for purchase and the final day to take a previously purchased exam, including retests, is September 15, 2019.

-This course is designed to test your general preparedness for taking the OpenStack Foundation's Certified OpenStack Operator's (COA) examination, as well as to prepare you to pass it.
-The cost ($300) of registering for and taking the COA is included in the price of this course.
+This course tests your general preparedness for taking the OpenStack Foundation's Certified OpenStack Operator's (COA) examination, as well as to prepare you to pass it.

 There are two major prerequisites students should meet before enrolling: